g17media/meilisearch-backup/README.md

 - containerized
 - automatic scheduled
 - easy restore dump file
-- use in docker-compose or k8s sidecar or k8s cronjob
+- use in docker-compose or k8s sidecar container
 - save the latest 3 versions by default
 - customizable